martinschaible/rspamd-installation-for-smartermail/README.md

-# rspamd-installation-for-smartermail
+# Rspamd Installation for Smartermail

-This ist a guide to install and configure Rspamd for SmarterMail
+This is a guide to install and configure Rspamd for SmarterMail.

+Let's start here: